-DOE monitors groundwater and surface water at the Canonsburg site to comply with the requirements in the revised LTSP.
-The revised LTSP combines the objectives of both the original LTSP (issued in 1995) and the Ground Water Compliance Action Plan and Application for Alternative Concentration Limits for the Canonsburg, Pennsylvania, UMTRA Project Site (U0035901, DOE, February 2000).
+DOE monitors groundwater and surface water at the site to comply with the requirements in the revised LTSP.
+The revised LTSP combines the objectives of both the original LTSP (issued in 1995) and the Ground Water Compliance Action Plan and Application for Alternative Concentration Limits for the Canonsburg, Pennsylvania, UMTRA Project Site (U0035901, DOE, February 2000; GCAP).
 Monitoring prescribed in the original LTSP was a best management practice because NRC determined that cell performance monitoring to ensure compliance with remedial actions discussed under Subpart A of 40 CFR 192 was not required since the disposal cell's design was adequate to provide long-term protection of human health and the environment.
-The groundwater compliance action plan (GCAP) required monitoring for a period of no less than 5 years (through 2004) and up to 30 years (through 2029, which is the estimated time for any contamination to naturally attenuate).
+The GCAP required monitoring for a period of no less than 5 years (through 2004) and up to 30 years (through 2029, which is the estimated time for any contamination to naturally attenuate).
 This monitoring period was established to ensure compliance with Subpart B of 40 CFR 192, which applies to contamination related to legacy uranium-processing sites.
 The Subpart B protection strategy is no remediation in conjunction with the application of an alternate concentration limit (ACL) for uranium.

-The objectives of groundwater monitoring under the revised LTSP are to (1) evaluate downgradient contaminant trends in groundwater in the shallow unconsolidated materials and in surface water, (2) demonstrate that concentrations of uranium at point-of-compliance (POC) locations are decreasing as predicted and that the system remains in compliance with the GCAP, and (3) ensure that remedial actions at the disposal site and Area C continue to protect human health, safety, and the environment.
-The ACL for uranium is 1.0 milligram per liter (mg/L) at POC wells (MW-0412, MW-0413, and MW-0414B).
+The objectives of groundwater monitoring under the revised LTSP are to (1) evaluate downgradient contaminant trends in groundwater in the shallow unconsolidated materials and in surface water, (2) demonstrate that concentrations of uranium at point-of-compliance (POC) locations are decreasing as predicted and that the system remains in compliance with the GCAP, and (3) ensure that remedial actions at the site and Area C continue to protect human health, safety, and the environment.
+The ACL for uranium is 1.0 milligram per liter (mg/L) at POC wells (0412, 0413, and 0414B).
 The U.S. Environmental Protection Agency maximum concentration limit (MCL) for uranium is 0.044 mg/L (40 CFR 192, Subpart A, Table 1).
-The uranium limit established for the point of exposure in Chartiers Creek is 0.01 mg/L (location SW-0602).
+The uranium limit established for the point of exposure (POE) in Chartiers Creek is 0.01 mg/L (surface location 0602).

-The monitoring network consists of five wells (MW-0406a, MW-0412, MW-0413, MW-0414B, and MW-0424) completed in the uppermost aquifer (shallow unconsolidated materials), and one surface water location in Chartiers Creek (SW-0602).
-Routine field measurements are collected, water levels measured, and uranium concentrations determined.
-Monitoring was performed annually through 2010.
-After 2010, the need for annual monitoring will be reevaluated.
-Any changes made to the monitoring will be done in consultation with the Commonwealth and with NRC concurrence.
+The monitoring network consists of five wells (0406a, 0412, 0413, 0414B, and 0424) completed in the uppermost aquifer (shallow unconsolidated materials), and one surface water location in Chartiers Creek (0602).
+Routine field measurements are collected, water levels measured, and uranium concentrations determined annually.